 In WoW, many norms and rules have emerged from the player community.
 T. L. Taylor (2006) documents this very well with her experiences in another MMORPG, EverQuest (EQ), recognizing that game culture which emerges in and around a game is co-constructed between all of the various authors, including both developers of the game and its players.
 Players start with the base game but need to develop a myriad of social norms, etiquette, and practices which ultimately help to define what it means to be a player of a particular game.
-The same thing has happened with WoW, and some of these norms or rules could be looked at as socially constructed social dilemmas.
-Again, I want to stress that these situations are ignored from a look at only the game mechanics.
+The same thing has happened with WoW, and some of these norms or rules could be looked upon as "socially constructed social dilemmas."
+These emergent situations are ignored when looked at through a game mechanics lens.